DAVED: Data Acquisition via Experimental Design for Data Markets: Experiments

+\textbf{Comparing Runtime.} In Figure~\ref{fig:runtime}, we compare the optimization runtime of our data selection method on 1,000 datapoints while increasing the dimensionality of the data as well as when the dimensionality is fixed to 30, and the number of seller datapoints is increased to 100,000.
+Data Shapley~\cite{ghorbani2019data} and LOO~\cite{cook1977detection} took too long to run for large amounts of datapoints or high dimensional data and are not reported.
+In both experiments, our multi-step compares favorably to efficiency-optimized techniques such as KNN Shapley~\cite{jia2019efficient} while our single-step method had the fastest runtime.
+This demonstrates that our method can scale to marketplaces with millions of datapoints.

+\textbf{Regularization Strength.} In Appendix~\ref{app:reg}, we vary the amount of regularization applied on the MIMIC, DrugLib, and RSNA datasets.
+We find that applying a moderate amount of regularization between 0.2 and 0.6 can lead to improved performance.
+Even when the information matrix is set to identity, i.e., $\lambda = 1$, performance on the DrugLib datasets is still reasonable.
+Note that for all other experiments, we do not apply any regularization.

-\textbf{Amount of buyer data.} In Figure~\ref{fig:vary-buyer}, we evaluate our method's performance when the buyer has multiple test points.
-While in our experimental setup, all buyer and seller data is sampled IID from the same dataset, the amount of buyer data will still affect the optimization procedure.
-In Figure~\ref{fig:vary-buyer}, we vary the number of data points in the ``test batch'' while fixing 10,000 seller data points from a 30-dimensional Gaussian distribution.
-We find that beyond a test batch of 5--10 points, the test error generally increases across the amount of selected seller data.
-Additional datasets are provided in Appendix~\ref{app:test}.
+\textbf{Amount of Buyer Data.} In Appendix~\ref{app:buyer-data}, we vary how many buyer test datapoints are simultaneously optimized over on Gaussian, MIMIC, and RSNA datasets.
+While all buyer and seller data is sampled from the same distribution, the number of buyer datapoints still affects the optimization procedure.
+In general, we find that increasing the number of datapoints in the ``test batch'' increases test errors.
+Therefore, we recommend keeping the number of test datapoints in the buyer's ``query'' between 1--8 for each data acquisition.

-\textbf{Strength of regularization.} In Figure~\ref{fig:vary-reg}, we vary the amount of regularization applied to the information matrix at initialization using the MIMIC-35K dataset.
-We find that applying a moderate amount of regularization $\lambda$ between $(0.2, 0.6)$ can lead to improved performance.
-Even when no real data is used to compute the information matrix, i.e. $\lambda = 1$, the performance is still quite reasonable---implying that our data selection procedure may not require the real information matrix to be computed.
-Results on other datasets are included in Appendix~\ref{app:reg}.

-\textbf{Number of optimization steps.} In Appendix~\ref{app:steps}, we vary the number of optimization steps in our data selection method on the Gaussian and Bone Age datasets.
-We find that more iterations of optimization generally lead to improved prediction performance, especially when selecting more seller data.
-Intuitively, one expects that selecting $K$ points requires at least $K$ steps of iterative optimization, which seems to agree with our experiments.
+\textbf{Number of Steps.} In Appendix~\ref{app:steps}, we vary the number of optimization steps in our method on the Gaussian and RSNA datasets.
+We find that more iterations generally improve prediction performance.
+Intuitively, one expects that selecting $T$ points requires at least $T$ steps of iterative optimization.
+We recommend setting the number of steps to be 2--5 times the desired budget for homogeneous costs.

+\textbf{Convex versus Iterative Optimization} In Appendix~\ref{app:convex}, we compare the iterative optimization procedure against a convex optimization solver~\cite{diamond2016cvxpy}.
+We find that our iterative approach results in several orders of magnitude speedup while maintaining similar levels of test error.

+\textbf{Finetuning versus Linear Probe.} In Figure~\ref{fig:bert-finetune}, we evaluate fine-tuning versus linear probing for datapoints selected using DAVID and random selection.
+We find that using DAVID for fine-tuning performs similarly to linear probing results on DrugLib with BERT~\cite{devlin2018bert}.